-Actions Performance tracker Reporting Officer/Group Progress to date Comment a) Work with partners to promote sports and leisure activities Monitor activities being delivered Group Manager Development Services $\odot$ The following working procedures, projects and programmes enable the Sports Development Officer (SDO) to promote Sport and Physical Activity throughout the Borough. • Working with Active Gloucestershire, the County Sports Partnership (CSP) to bring Sportive programme to the borough.
-This scheme is aimed at less active people. • Advise on health and safety, promotion and equipment in dozens of Borough wide events including fun runs and Junior Football Festivals. • Work closely with the new leisure centre owners, Place for People, to develop use of the facility for local sports clubs. • Keep the website search engine and social media updated with the boroughs sports clubs and activity classes by classification and area.
-Within this quarter the SDO helped with the following events: • Every Saturday at 9am Tewkesbury parkrun attracting about 100 runners and 20 volunteers per week • 11 Oct- Pink fun run charity event was held at the Wheatpieces, for breast cancer which saw around 150 people. • 1 Nov- Guy Fawkes 5 mile run, organised by Tewkesbury Athletics Club.
-Work is underway on the following: • Recommendation to be submitted Executive Committee, on 6 April, regarding tender process for the Cold Pool Lane Sports Facility. • Organising the Tewkesbury half marathon event for May.
+Actions Performance tracker Reporting Officer/Group Progress to date Comment a) Work with partners to promote sports and leisure activities Monitor activities being delivered Group Manager Development Services The following working procedures, projects and programmes enable the promotion of sport and physical activity throughout the borough. • Working with Active Gloucestershire, the County Sports Partnership (CSP) to bring Sportivate programme to the borough.
+This scheme is aimed at less active people. • Advise on health and safety, promotion and equipment in dozens of Borough wide events including fun runs and Junior Football Festivals. • Work closely with the new leisure centre operators, Place for People, to develop use of the facility for local sports clubs. • Keep the website search engine and social media updated with the boroughs sports clubs and activity classes by classification and area.
+Within this quarter the following occurred: • Every Saturday at 9am Tewkesbury parkrun attracting about 100 runners and 20 volunteers per week • 11 Oct- Pink fun run charity event was held at the Wheatpieces, for breast cancer which saw around 150 people participated. • 1 Nov- Guy Fawkes 5 mile run, organised by Tewkesbury Athletics Club.
+Work is underway on the following: • Recommendation to be submitted Executive Committee, regarding tender process for the Cold Pool Lane Sports Facility. • Organising the Tewkesbury half marathon event for May. • Develop a park run at Sudeley Castle, Winchcombe.

 Objective 5.
-Help support the health and well-being of f our residents -- -----------------
+Help support the health and well-being of our residents

-Action ıs Pe rformance tracker Reporting Officer/Group Progress to date Comment stre ogress the work eams for a new sure facility.
-1. Monitor progress of the leisure facility project Group Manager Finance and Asset Management © The build of the new leisure centre continues to progress well and is expected to be completed on time and within budget.
+Actions Performance tracker Reporting Officer/Group Progress to date Comment b) Progress the work streams for a new leisure facility.
+Monitor progress of the leisure facility project Group Manager Finance and Asset Management © The build of the new leisure centre continues to progress well and is expected to be completed on time and within budget.
 Brickwork, installation of all external doors, rendering and plastering of the main pool, installation of under floor heating and floor screed are now complete.
-Mechanical and electrical works are continuing as well as tiling to the pool tanks and installation of the pools filtration system. deli the Bei ork with partners to iver year three of Health and Well- ing Strategy 13-16).
-1. Monitor progress in delivering Year 2 actions Group Manager Development Services () New Leisure Centre on time and on budget.
+Mechanical and electrical works are continuing as well as tiling to the pool tanks and installation of the pools filtration system. c) Work with partners to deliver year three of the Health and Well-Being Strategy (2013-16).
+Monitor progress in delivering Year 2 actions Group Manager Development Services ☺ New Leisure Centre on time and on budget.
 The sports development officer is working closely with the new leisure centre operators to develop use of the facility and increase participation.
 Social prescribing, linking people up with activities in the community that they might benefit them, is progressing well in Tewkesbury locality with referrals reaching the 40 mark.
 There is ongoing support for Winchcombe Memory Café with second year of funding for second monthly session Working with parish councils and local sports clubs to plan and deliver projects funded via S106 agreements.